Militello in Val di Catania: History

 Despite remains of prehistorical settlements and legends of a Roman foundation, the first mention of Militello dates from 1000 AD, when it became a marquisate under the Cammarana.

 The golden age of Militello was during the early 17th century, under the government of Prince Francesco Branciforte.
 The city was destroyed by an earthquake in 1693, but the subsequent restoration added numerous architectural and artistic works of art.

-Main sights
+Monuments and places of interest

-Together with other cities of the Val di Noto, Militello has been inscribed in the UNESCO World Heritage Sites List.
-Its main artistical attractions include:
+In 2002, UNESCO recognized the Val di Noto as a World Heritage Site, including, in addition to Militello in Val di Catania, the cities of Caltagirone, Catania, Modica, Noto, Palazzolo Acreide, Ragusa, and Scicli, the so-called "Late Baroque Cities of the Val di Noto."